Nhanbee/vehicle-telemetry-dashboard/README.md

 # Vehicle telemetry deployment

-This standalone package runs Node-RED, InfluxDB, and Grafana without requiring the ESP32 firmware source repository.

 The package includes the provisioned Node-RED flow and Grafana dashboard used by the vehicle telemetry stack, including the DTC monitor and Clear DTC control.

 ## Requirements

 - Docker Desktop with Docker Compose
-- the ESP32 and Docker host connected to reachable networks

 ## First run